ali-clara/led-bar-menu/README.md

 ### Works!
 Notes:
 - Publish the logs to the
 - Should refresh its internal dictionaries when ingredients.csv is updated.
 Not hard
+- check for duplicates when adding and prioritize replacing it there

 ### Docs